MathieuBuisson/MathieuBuisson.github.io/_drafts/powershell-code-quality-pscodehealth.md

 We have ruthlessly axed almost 100 lines of code from this function, it feels good.

 Initially, the cyclomatic complexity of this function was 30.
-By removing a large number of silly `If` and `Else` statements, we reduced it to 12.
-This is a massive improvement.
+By removing a large number of repetitive `If` and `Else` statements, we reduced it to 12.

-## Customizing PSCodeHealth To Our Metrics Goals or Requirements

-For more information, I highly recommend **[Clean Code: A Handbook of Agile Software Craftsmanship](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882)**.
-This dives into the fundamentals of building high quality, maintainable code.
+Interestingly, this led to a massive boost to the test coverage (87.5 %).
+The exact same unit tests are covering much more code in that function.
+The main reason is that we have greatly reduced the number of code paths, so the tests have fewer paths to cover.
+This is a great example of the relationships between different types of metrics, in this case : **cyclomatic complexity** and **tests code coverage**.